mpszymanski/drinking-diary/README.md

-# Emotion Diary
+# Drinking Diary

-Simple application allowing you to track your dominant emotions.
+Simple application allowing you to track your drinking habits and make sure you are drinking safely.

 [MVP] user stories:
-- As a User, I want to assign one dominant emotion for the morning, afternoon, and evening choosing from Anger, Sadness, Joy, Anxiety, Shame, and feeling guilty, so I can create my emotion diary entry.
+- As a User, I want to add number of drinks that I consume each day of the week, so I can be aware how much I drink.
-- As a User, I want to review past entries, so I can remind emotions from the past
+- As a user, I want to get information about the weekly and daily limits for safe drinking, so I will know I do not drink risky.
-- As a User, I want to amand past entries, so I can update them if I make mistake.
+- As a User, I want to choose my gender, so I get accurate drinking limits.
-- As a User, I want to see a report that will let me know what was my dominant emotion during the past week, month or year, so I can check on my wellbeing,
+- As a User, I want to see past weeks, so i can review past drinking events.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).